envygeeks/jekyll-docker/README.md

   mixed with $UPDATE_GEMFILE or you should add "jekyll" to your gem list so you have very little trouble.

-* `$PRESERVE_PERMISSIONS` - Disables the chown that happens on boot so that if you dislike us making everything as Jekyll's user you can keep it the same, this does not affect `_site` and `vendor/bundle` if we install and could break things so use with caution.

 ## Gemfiles

 This docker image supports `Gemfile`'s, updating your Gemfile and even changing